UC Science Summer Camp

 Experience the exciting world of science at UC and find out what university life is really like.

-UC Science Summer Camp is a week-long event for Year 11 students interested in studying science at university.
-The camp will run from 2 to 7 December 2018 and be based in Christchurch at UC’s Ilam campus.
+UC Science Summer Camp is a 5-day event for Year 12 students interested in studying science at university.
+The camp will run from 1 to 5 December 2019 and be based in Christchurch at UC’s Ilam campus.
 Students will stay on campus in university accommodation.

 During the week they’ll attend lectures, work in the labs, visit one of UC’s many field stations, meet with staff and current students, and find out about the amazing research happening at UC.